 I spent much of the afternoon sending out thank you emails to those who regularly support Lori and me, or the TMB general fund.
 I felt a deep gratitude for these people – a gratitude I do not express often enough.

 I think this has an important marriage application.
-It is nice when our spouse gives out of her abundance, and it is nice when she gives repeatedly for months and years.
+It’s nice when our wife gives out of her abundance, and it is nice when she gives repeatedly for months and years.
 However, we must not miss when she gives out of her lack.
-When she has almost no energy, and still gives, that is huge.
-When she wants to go hide, but still makes an effort to bless, that is huge.
-It is too easy to miss or dismiss such giving because it is so small, but this is a mistake.
-If you ignore her giving from her lack, or even worse complain it is not enough, you are telling her you only want her to give when she can give “at least this much”.
+When she has almost no energy, and still gives, that’s huge.
+When she wants to go hide, but still makes an effort to bless, that’s huge.
+It’s too easy to miss or dismiss such giving because it’s so small, but this is a mistake.
+If you ignore her giving from her lack, or even worse complain it’s not enough, you’re telling her you only want her to give when she can give “at least this much”.
 Aside from being a slap in the face, this is a good way to ensure you will receive less in the future.

-All of those who give to us deserver our gratitude.
+All of those who give to us deserve our gratitude.
 Who have you failed to thank recently?

 By the way, if you have supported us in the last year and have not heard from us, please accept my apology.
 I had a couple of email addresses bounce, and I may have missed someone.
 We are very grateful to all who support us with prayer, finances, and by pointing others our direction.